Questions You Should Ask Before Hiring a Real Estate Agent

 What does a real estate agent actually do?

 However, real estate agents are essential advocates.
-They will be experts in your existing or target neighborhood, help you find the perfect home, suggest light-lift upgrades to maximize value and provide information you can’t find anywhere else thanks to resources like the MLS database they have behind the scenes.
+They will be experts in your existing or target neighborhood, help you find the perfect home, suggest light-lift upgrades to maximize value, and provide information you can’t find anywhere else thanks to resources like the multiple listing service (MLS) database they have behind the scenes.

 They will also walk you through the transaction process, supporting you as you complete your offer and making sure your contract includes all the right clauses to protect you.
 Without an agent, you may be faced with doing all the paperwork and legwork yourself, which could cost you money or otherwise create unnecessary obstacles.